At a glance

-Origination & Payment
+Origination and Payment

 Once you’ve uploaded or sent in all relevant documents, Payoff takes three to seven days to review everything.
 If your loan receives final approval, Payoff conducts a hard credit pull, which can negatively impact your credit score.
 Following final approval, your loan should originate within two to five business days.

 Going forward, you make a single loan payment per month instead of multiple payments on your existing credit card debts.
 You can put additional funds toward your loan at any time or prepay the entire principal at no additional cost.